-

 The English mentors had to fulfill the following requirements:

-• Have very good grades (B+ and higher) in ONE or more of the
+• Have very good grades (B+ and

 following skills: Writing, Reading, Literature, Grammar, Oral Presentations,